andyinabox/klip/README.md

 klip
 =====

 A simple tool for parsing Kindle clippings.
 It will parse the format used in the `My Clippings.txt` file on your kindle serve it to you as a JavaScript object.
-You can also parse directly to a `.json` file, a feature which is also accessible via the command-line interface.
+You can also parse directly to a `.json` file, a feature which is also accessible via a command line interface.

 See an example of the output in [`test/data/my_clippings.json`](data/my_clippings.json).